JhOe1/Wazuh-and-VirusTotal-integration-project/README.md

 <img width="1023" alt="Screenshot 2024-12-20 at 05 09 16" src="https://github.com/user-attachments/assets/bbe7f2b5-ce32-4ef2-8077-b52a46e2cc3d" />

-I proceeded with the necessary steps on the Wazuh server to set up the VirusTotal integration.
-I added a few lines of code to the "ossec.conf" config file on the wazuh server
+To enable VirusTotal integration, I edited the /var/ossec/etc/ossec.conf file on the Wazuh server.
+I added the necessary configuration and replaced <YOUR_VIRUS_TOTAL_API_KEY> with my VirusTotal API key.
+This setup ensures that a VirusTotal query is triggered automatically whenever any rules in the FIM "syscheck" group are activated, enhancing the detection capabilities of the system.
 <img width="1680" alt="Screenshot 2024-12-21 at 09 58 21" src="https://github.com/user-attachments/assets/ef4202ef-1533-4a54-9222-35ac9b8dc3a3" />